txtor/seek/README.md

 GNU GENERAL PUBLIC LICENSE, Version 3

 ## Usage
-    seek content
+    seek <query string>
-search all string files in the current directory which contain the string 'content'.
+search all string files in the current directory which contain the query string.
 If content is an empty string, all lines are matched.

 ## Brainstorming